 Several studies suggest the potential for cloud infrastructure to greatly mitigate these performance and security issues caused by TOR's current infrastructure model, presenting an incredibly efficient and secure method of browsing the internet freely.
-Thus, the objective of our project is to explore the fairly novel design space of applying cloud computing to TOR in order to improve performance, connectivity, and deter censorship.
-Our technical research will utilize existing literature, documentation, and data to analyze the tradeoffs of different types of cloud compute resources and network configurations and their effect on the key metrics of secure communications within a cloud-based onion routing (COR) network.
+Thus, the objective of our project is to explore the fairly novel design space of applying cloud computing to TOR.
+Our technical research will utilize existing literature, documentation, and data to analyze the tradeoffs of different types of cloud compute resources and network configurations and their effect on the key metrics of secure communications within a cloud-based onion routing network.